 Styling You: What to pack for Hawaii

-Kirsten and Co: Beginner’s guide to Waikiki Beach, Hawaii (Kirsten was there the same time I was and stayed in the same apartments for the second year in a row)
+Kirsten and Co: Your ultimate guide to Hawaii (Kirsten was in Hawaii at the same time I was in 2016 and regularly stays in the same apartments)